-Water District No. 2 has been issued a compliance schedule by the Westchester County Health Department of 120 days to come up with an approvable treatment plan.
-Certain methods are being considered in order to resolve the MCL exceedance.
-An engineering firm has been attained for this purpose.
-A plan has been submitted to Westchester County Health Department for review and approval.
-Once approved, the engineer will be authorized to proceed into the design phase.
+Water District No. 2 was issued a compliance schedule by the Westchester County Health Department of 120 days to come up with an approvable treatment plan.
+At this time, that feasibility study has been approved by WCDOH.
+The study includes the conceptual design of either Granular Activated Carbon or an ION exchange system, both acceptable methods of treatment.
+A request has been made for a design proposal from the consultant for approval by the Town Board.
+The proposal is scheduled for consideration at their 12/14/22 meeting.
+Once approved, we will move into the design phase of the treatment system.

 Additional information will be shared as further testing and progress occurs.
 This process is similar for any chemical detected in public drinking water that requires mitigation due to exceedance of an MCL.
 The compliance timetable will ensure that your drinking water will meet the MCL as rapidly as possible.